ASCIA COVID-19 information

 There is an urgent need to understand the impact of COVID-19 on immunodeficient and immunosuppressed patients.
 Whilst co-morbidities such as diabetes, cancer, arterial hypertension and heart disease have been documented in people infected with SARS-CoV-2, there is currently no information on the consequences and outcomes for people with primary immunodeficiencies (PID).

-This survey focusses on obtaining this top level of information and has been prepared by Professors Isabelle Meyts, Nizar Mahlaoui and Kate Sullivan, in conjunction with the European Society for Immunodeficiencies (ESID), the French national reference center for PID (CEREDIH - Centre de Référence Déficits Immunitaires Héréditaires) and the International Patient Organisation for PID (IPOPI).
+The surveys have been prepared by Professors Isabelle Meyts, Nizar Mahlaoui and Kate Sullivan, in conjunction with the European Society for Immunodeficiencies (ESID), the French national reference center for PID (CEREDIH - Centre de Référence Déficits Immunitaires Héréditaires) and the International Patient Organisation for PID (IPOPI).
 The survey has been approved for global distribution.

 ASCIA is part of the COVID–19 Global Rheumatology Alliance.
 The mission of this alliance is to create a secure, de-identified, international case reporting registry and curate and disseminate the outputs from that registry.
 The COVID–19 Global Rheumatology Alliance physician-entered data registry is now available at https://rheum-covid.org